Which Grasses Aggravate My Allergies?

 And then I asked my parents for some really old data that we don’t have much of because this next thing I’ll show you is from the early 80s. this is my sister and I in the garden of the house that we moved to in 1981, and I got my allergies the year after.

 So, it seems like my immune system is kind of clinging onto the lesson it learned back in 1981, even though I’m not feeling my symptoms as I had been for 30 years.
 But it seems that learning, it’s tagged something that was present there.
-It’s still remembering that learning, and so my work has been trying to un-learn and teach my immune system not to what it kind of made some associations with back then.
+It’s still remembering that learning, and so my work has been trying to un-learn and teach my immune system not to hold on to some associations from back then.

 So, it says something about the maturity of the tools that we have and exposed to.
 I have to use my skills as a software engineer already like 10 years into kind of make these kind of analysis.
 I think that’s kind of something to ponder about, and we’ll talk about that later today when we talk about the open stack.